 High Priority – Game Art

 Most of the time, WebGL platforms are a “plug & play” type of system.
-You load a single webGL model and it loads everything linked together, all finished.
-Textures, materials, animation, etc. There is little to no tweaking afterwards.
-How you export your glTF/glB from your 3D tool, is how it will show up in the webGL platform.
+You load a single WebGL model and it loads textures, materials, animations, etc, into a perfectly finished product.
+There’s little to no tweaking afterward, saving you time.
+How you export your glTF/glB from your 3D tool, is how it will show up in the WebGL platform.

-When exporting to glTF.
-You exporter should produce a folder containing the following:
+When exporting to glTF, your exporter should produce a folder containing the following:

 When exporting or packing to glB.
 You will only have a single file: ObjectName.glB

 Most often we do not have access to the materials or shaders.
 Which means we cannot put in tiling values.
-Instead you need to do tiling in the UV map.
+Instead, you need to do the tiling in the UV map.
 Make UV islands bigger or smaller.

-To reduce file sizes and so improve end-user experience, textures should be in JPG file format.
-Except for transparent textures, which use transparent PNG’s.
+To reduce file sizes, and so improve end-user experience, textures have to be in JPEG file format.
+All except for transparent textures, which use transparent PNG’s.

 T_Map_N.jpg = Normal

 T_Map_ARM.jpg = AO, Rough, Metal.
-(This AO is for the AO of the material, not the AO of the model)
+(To clarify, this AO is for the AO of the material, not the AO of the model)

 Transparency is supported using default PNG transparency in the _C (color) map.